This blog helps bloggers and writers produce more content in a short period of time through dictation. It doesn’t matter how quickly you write.

 The typical transcription kit comes with a digital voice recorder and software that can be controlled through your desktop computer or your laptop.

 It also comes with foot pedals that connect to your computer, through a USB cable.
-The pedal makes for a completely hands free voice recording and dictation process.
+The pedal makes for a completely hands free voice recording and dictation process for books and other content.

 If you have already gotten into the routine of constantly dictating content every single day, you would need this setup.